menglinmet/ees_3310_5310_website/content/overview.md

 ---
 #### {{< link href="/files/EES_3310_5310_Syllabus.pdf" title="PDF syllabus" >}}{{< PDF_LOGO >}} **Printable Syllabus**{{< /link >}}

+This page contains an abbreviated outline of the syllabus.
+The [full syllabus](/files/EES_3310_5310_Syllabus.pdf) (printed and PDF) are the definitive sources of information and policy for this course, so you should read that carefully at the beginning of the term.

 # **Course Description**

 ## Basic Info: